hashxim/hconMD/Work_MD/Effect of sugar on Brain.md

 - Umami
 - Sweet

 From here, ==the signal activates the brain's reward system==.
-The reward system is a series of electrical and chemical pathways
+The reward system is a series of electrical and chemical pathways across

 What happens in brain which makes sugary food hard to resist?